Table 67 Data Declaration

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the number of arrests in suburban areas in 2010 broken down by race of the arrestee.
-In addition, the table shows the percent distribution of arrests by race for each offense.
+- This table provides the reported number of arrests in suburban areas in 2017 broken down by race and ethnicity of the arrestee.
+In addition, the table shows the percent distribution of arrests by race and ethnicity for each offense.
 The table also furnishes a breakdown of these data by juveniles (persons under age 18) and adults.

 - The totals provided in this table reflect only those persons arrested by law enforcement agencies that provided race information to the UCR Program; therefore, the totals may not match those shown in other arrest tables for suburban areas.